Specialist health services provide expert advice for children and young people with extra needs.

 All families of children who meet these criteria are eligible, the route for them to apply is through the Family Fund grant scheme.
 The application process is open now.

 Some children with physical difficulties require specialist equipment in order to support them to access their everyday activities.
-Many of the children we see for this have been referred to us by the Specialist Assessment Centre.
+Many of the children we see for this have been referred to us by the Specialist Assessment Service.

 We work closely with colleagues in the Specialist Inclusion Support Service physical impairment team to support young people with physical disabilities in mainstream schools, recommending adaptations and adjustments to ensure young people are able to safely access their school environments.